 NZS4223 requires safety glass in certain areas such as bathrooms, stairwells, schools and for certain designs for example full height glass or hinged doors.

 Obscured glass is usually used in bathrooms for privacy protection.
 The three most popular obscured glass types are following:

 These obscured glass types are popular and low cost options.
 There are severl other obscured glass types such as white laminated glass, opalucent laminated glass and etchlite glass which are often used for entry doors.
 These types are more expensive.

 Tinted glass reduces the amount of UV, visible light and heat that pass through the glass.
 Popular choices are grey tinted, green tinted and blue tinted.
 Compared with standard glass tinted glass is slightly more expensive.

 Laminated glass is safety glass.
 Laminated glass can also reduce UV and sound passing through the glass.
 Laminated glass can eliminate over 90% of UV light making it the best option for UV protection.
 Double glazing with laminated glass can reduce sound by over 50% so it is also a good choice for noise reduction.

 Low E glass:

-Standard double and triple glazing unit has dry air inside the glass.
-Double and triple glazing units can be argon gas filled to improve thermal insulation.
+Standard double glazing units have dry air inside the glass.
+Double glazing units can instead be filled with argon gas to improve thermal insulation.
 Compared with Low E glass, argon gas provides less thermal efficiency improvement but also cost less.

-For double glazing colonial bars can be put inside the two glass panes of a double glazing unit, so there is no need of cleaning.
+Colonial bars can be put between the two glass panes of a double glazing unit, so there is no need for cleaning.
 Aluminium colonial bars may reduce thermal insulation of double glazing.

 Cat flaps can be fitted into double glazing units.
 If you need a cat flap, please request one when placing your order with us.
 It will cost more to add a cat flap later because the double glazing unit will need to be replaced.